Optimal Multitask Linear Regression and Contextual Bandits under Sparse Heterogeneity: Results on Linear Regression with Gaussian Noise

 \subsection{Lemma \ref{lem:median-Gaussian} and its Proof}

 Lemma \ref{lem:median-Gaussian} characterizes the estimation error of the median of Gaussian inputs.
-This is similar to classical results from robust statistics \citep[see, \eg,][]{lerasle2011robust}, but existing results typically assume that the ``inlier data'' is an iid sample.
-In contrast, we only require independence, since we wish to apply it to the non-iid variables $\{\widehat{\beta}^m_{\rm ind}:m\in[\tau]\}$.
+This is similar to classical results from robust statistics \citep[see, \eg,][]{lerasle2011robust}, but existing results typically assume that the ``inlier data'' is an i.i.d.~sample.
+In contrast, we only require independence, since we wish to apply it to the non-i.i.d.~variables $\{\widehat{\beta}^{(m)}_{\rm ind}\}_{m=1}^M$.